aarneranta/chalmers-advanced-python/labs/lab3/peer-review.md

 - **Dec 14**, 13-15 and 15-17
 - **Dec 15**, 10-12, 13-15, and 15-17

-We provide a spreadsheet to facilitate the pairing required for the demonstration, which includes an example on how to use it.
+We provide a spreadsheet to facilitate the pairing (**self-registration**) required for the demonstration, which includes an example on how to use it.
 The spreadsheet contains all relevant information for the pairing, such as whether you addressed _bonus_ parts, _when_ you are available and _how_ (physically or only on zoom), means of _contact_ and name of your _repository_.
 Please indicate when you have found a pair, a column is dedicated to that (_Registered_).